pmndrs/react-spring/readme.md

 #### 2-state Reveals ([Demo](https://codesandbox.io/embed/yj52v5689))

-If given a single child instead of a list you can reveal components with it.
+Given a single child instead of a list you can reveal components with it.

 ```jsx
 <Transition